pubkey/rxdb/docs-src/schema-validation.md

 When no validation is used, any document data can be safed but there might be **undefined behavior** when saving data that does not comply to the schema of a `RxCollection`.

 RxDB has different implementations to validate data, each of them is based on a different [JSON Schema library](https://json-schema.org/implementations.html).
-In this exmaples we use the [Dexie.js RxStorage](./rx-storage-dexie.md), but you can wrap the validation around **any other** [RxStorage](./rx-storage.md).
+In this example we use the [Dexie.js RxStorage](./rx-storage-dexie.md), but you can wrap the validation around **any other** [RxStorage](./rx-storage.md).

 ### validate-ajv